kineticedge/kafka-streams-dashboards/README.md

 It tracks the re-keyed order by SKU and builds up windowed analytics.
 This includes all window types: `tumbling`, `hopping`, `sliding`, `session`, and even `none` as a non-window deployment.
 These aggregations are tracking the quantity purchased on the given SKU for the given type of window.
-Now, from a real-world use-case scenario, I wouldn't use `session` windows for such aggregation; but having the same application with all windowing options makes it a lot easyer to see and compare the metrics between them.
+Now, from a real-world use-case scenario, I wouldn't use `session` windows for such aggregation; but having the same application with all windowing options makes it a lot easier to see and compare the metrics between them.

 ![SKU Analytics Topology](./doc/sku-analytics-topology.png)